-We will complete a wide ranging review to assess what infrastructure and initiatives could best promote active travel, taking account of greater dependence on motorised transport in more rural settings.
+We will complete a wide ranging review to assess what infrastructure and initiatives could best promote Active Travel and sense of place, taking account of greater dependence on motorised transport in more rural settings.
 These reviews will inform future initiatives and infrastructure projects.

-We may invite towns and villages to participate in 30kph projects which advance the concept of '15 minute towns' where all destinations are possible with a safe 15 minute walk or cycle journey.
+We will invite towns and villages to participate in 30kph projects which advance the concept of '15 minute towns' where all destinations are possible with a safe 15 minute walk or cycle journey.

-We will introduce active travel interventions to reduce car dependency in communities with important regular destinations such as schools, rail stations, hospitals, sports clubs, and education campuses.
-Measures will include widening footpaths, walkability audits, Low Traffic Neighbourhoods, Safe Routes to School measures, one-way systems (for vehicles only) and pedestrianisation schemes built in line with the Government's Design Manual for Urban Roads & Streets (DMURS).
+We will introduce Active Travel interventions to reduce car dependency in communities with important regular destinations such as schools, rail stations, hospitals, sports clubs, and education campuses.
+Measures will include widening footpaths, walkability audits, Low Traffic Neighbourhoods, Safe Routes to School measures, one-way systems (for vehicles only) and pedestrianisation schemes built in line with the Government's Design Manual for Urban Roads & Streets (DMURS) and actions arising from Local Transport Plans.